How to dispose of furniture

 Need your city's bulk-pickup schedule + donation pickup options?

-Type your ZIP at /check — verified local options in seconds.
+Type your ZIP at /check and we will show the verified local options in seconds.
 Free.

-Donation — try this first if it's usable
+Donation: try this first if it is usable

-Salvation Army, Goodwill, Habitat for Humanity ReStore, and Furniture Banks Network all accept donated furniture and most offer free pickup in major metros.
-Condition standards vary — generally no rips, no pet damage, no broken structural elements.
+Salvation Army, Goodwill, Habitat for Humanity ReStore, and Furniture Banks Network all accept donated furniture, and most offer free pickup in major metros.
+Condition standards vary, but generally there should be no rips, no pet damage, and no broken structural elements.
 Call ahead or check the charity's website before scheduling.
-Furniture Banks Network specifically pairs donations with families in need; their condition standards are often a bit more flexible.
+Furniture Banks Network specifically pairs donations with families in need, and their condition standards are often a little more flexible.

 Buy Nothing / Craigslist Free / Facebook Marketplace

-"Curb alert" posting + a "FREE" sign on the curb often gets furniture picked up within an hour in walkable neighborhoods.
-Buy Nothing groups (local Facebook + Buy Nothing app) connect you with neighbors who want it.
-Craigslist Free section has a wider reach.
-Works best when the furniture is in OK condition; broken pieces don't get many takers.
+A "curb alert" post plus a "FREE" sign on the curb often gets furniture picked up within an hour in walkable neighborhoods.
+Buy Nothing groups (on local Facebook or the Buy Nothing app) connect you with neighbors who want the piece.
+Craigslist Free has wider reach.
+This works best when the furniture is in OK condition.
+Broken pieces do not get many takers.

 Municipal bulk pickup

 City public-works programs cover furniture bulk pickup.
-Many cities give residents 1-4 free bulk pickups per year; beyond that, $20-50 per item.
+Many cities give residents 1-4 free bulk pickups per year.
+Beyond that, it is $20-50 per item.
 Check your city's sanitation department.
-Most accept couches, tables, chairs, dressers; some draw the line at sleeper sofas or oversized sectionals.
+Most accept couches, tables, chairs, and dressers.
+Some draw the line at sleeper sofas or oversized sectionals.

 Junk hauler (1-800-GOT-JUNK, LoadUp, College Hunks)

-Full-service junk haulers charge by volume — typically $100-200 for a couch + dresser, $300+ for a full apartment clean-out.
+Full-service junk haulers charge by volume.
+Typically $100-200 for a couch and dresser, $300+ for a full apartment clean-out.
 They handle stairs, walkout difficulty, and disposal logistics.
-Reserve for cases where you can't move the furniture to the curb (apartment without elevator, mobility constraints) or need same-week service.
+Worth it when you cannot move the furniture to the curb (an apartment without an elevator, mobility constraints) or you need same-week service.

 Drop-off at a transfer station / landfill

-Municipal transfer stations accept furniture for disposal — typically $10-30 per item or $50-100 for a full truckload.
-The least-recommended option because it goes straight to landfill; everything above keeps the piece in use longer.
+Municipal transfer stations accept furniture for disposal, typically $10-30 per item or $50-100 for a full truckload.
+This is the least-recommended option because it goes straight to landfill.
+Every option above keeps the piece in use longer.

 Step-by-step

-1. 1.
-Assess condition.
-Clean + structurally sound + no pet damage → donation candidate.
-Damaged but usable → curb alert / Buy Nothing.
-Broken → bulk pickup or hauler.
+- 1. Assess condition.
+Clean, structurally sound, no pet damage makes it a donation candidate.
+Damaged but usable is a curb alert or Buy Nothing.
+Broken needs bulk pickup or a hauler.

-3. 3.
-Curb alert in walkable areas.
-A "FREE" sign + photo posted to a Buy Nothing or Craigslist Free can clear furniture in under an hour in dense neighborhoods.
+- 3. Curb alert in walkable areas.
+A "FREE" sign and a photo posted to a Buy Nothing or Craigslist Free can clear furniture in under an hour in dense neighborhoods.

-4. 4.
-Schedule city bulk pickup.
-Check your city's public-works website for free annual allotment + scheduling.
+- 4. Schedule city bulk pickup.
+Check your city's public-works website for the free annual allotment and the scheduling form.

-5. 5.
-Hire a hauler if needed. $100-300 for partial loads; convenient for stairs or apartment situations.
+- 5. Hire a hauler if needed. $100-300 for partial loads.
+Convenient for stairs or apartment situations.

-6. 6.
-Look up your local option.
-ClearPath /check with your ZIP for verified pickup + donation options.
+- 6. Look up your local option.
+Try /check with your ZIP for the verified pickup and donation options.

 Frequently asked